-In its simplest terms, data acquisition (or data logging, data collection or whatever particular parlance you prefer) is the act of capturing incoming signals for analysis.
-Modern embedded data acquisition (DAQ) computers are used to measure everything from the number of cars that pass over a given stretch of road, to flow rates and pressure levels in oil & gas pipelines.
+In its simplest terms, data acquisition (also called data logging or data collection and sometimes shortened to DAQ) is the act of capturing incoming signals for analysis.
+An embedded data acquisition computer is used to measure everything from the number of cars that pass over a given stretch of road to flow rates and pressure levels in oil & gas pipelines.

-But, building a successful data collection device is less about what’s being measured and more about how it will fit and function with the other components of a system.
-Today’s DAQ solutions are often only part of increasingly complex, interconnected mechanisms, making it vital to create devices with the capabilities to handle a huge number of potential responsibilities.
+But building a successful DAQ device is less about what’s being measured and more about how it will fit and function with the other components of a system.
+Today’s DAQ solutions are often only one part of increasingly complex, interconnected mechanisms, making it vital to have access to hardware devices with the capabilities to handle a huge number of potential responsibilities.

-Because of this, many manufacturers are moving away from tradition PC components and instead opting for ventless, small form-factor, fanless PC designs tailored to operate as dedicated data loggers that can be accessed remotely.
-With multiple attachment points, rail mounting options and the ability to utilize solid state storage, the best modern DAQ solutions can truly go anywhere.
+Because of this, many manufacturers are moving away from traditional PC components and instead opting for small form-factor, fanless PC designs tailored to operate as dedicated data loggers that can be accessed remotely.
+With multiple attachment points, rail mounting options, and the ability to utilize solid state storage, the best modern DAQ solutions can truly go anywhere.

-Selecting the right data acquisition hardware involves fully understanding the following:
+Selecting the right data collection hardware involves fully understanding the following:

 - What are the physical needs of your system?